fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 Unlike with HTTP, when using WebSockets the server can also take the initiative in sending data.
 Therefore, WebSockets are well suited for GraphQL subscriptions, where the server must be able to notify all clients that have made a particular subscription when the corresponding event (e.g. creating a person) occurs.

-The subscription *personAdded* needs a resolver.
-The *addPerson* resolver also has to be modified so that it sends a notification to subscribers.
+The subscription <code>personAdded</code> needs a resolver.
+The <code>addPerson</code> resolver also has to be modified so that it sends a notification to subscribers.

 Let’s first install a library that provides [publish–subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) functionality: